Crisis response and recovery

-During crises, such as conflict or disasters, women often endure extreme hardship such as increased violence and insecurity, restricted mobility, and additional care, domestic and livelihood responsibilities.
+During crises, such as conflict or disasters, women often endure extreme hardships, such as increased violence and insecurity, restricted mobility and additional care, domestic and livelihood responsibilities.

-This entails working proactively with humanitarian actors to ensure their emergency response plans adequately integrate gender equality and women’s empowerment; that women and girls are equally consulted to understand and address their needs and vulnerabilities; that gender is mainstreamed into humanitarian assessments, reporting and monitoring tools; and that gender experts are included in the humanitarian teams responding to the crisis.
+UN Women works proactively with humanitarian actors to ensure their emergency response plans adequately integrate gender equality and women’s empowerment; that women and girls are equally consulted to understand and address their needs and vulnerabilities; that women’s leadership is leveraged; that gender is integrated into humanitarian assessments, reporting and monitoring tools; and that gender experts are included in the humanitarian teams responding to the crisis.

 UN Women’s roles in recent humanitarian crises have included:

 - In Jordan, UN Women currently operates the largest female-focused cash-for-work programme in the Za’atari camp.
 Addressing critical livelihood needs of female-headed households in the Za’atari camp, where 74 per cent of all other existing cash-for-work initiatives target men, UN Women provides 164 cash for work opportunities daily.
 Three UN Women-run Oasis Centres benefits 16,000 people in the camp, while 11 safe spaces benefit refugees and host communities throughout the north of Jordan by increasing women’s access to educational, recreational and psychosocial support.